TyrfingMjolnir/grimwire/README.md

 In a future release, Grimwire will support different levels of authorization that determines what the apps can see and connect to.

-#### Tracking by the Network (ISPs and snoops)
+#### Tracking by the Network

 Grimwire uses Transport Layer Security, which means it encrypts the data that passes over the wire.
 However, a determined snoop could log all of the encrypted data and attempt to crack the encryption in the future.
-This situation is generally uncommon, but still fairly feasible.
-As a result, you should be aware of which "wires" your programs use:
+This situation is generally uncommon, but still feasible.
+As a result, you should be aware of which networks your programs use:

- - If you're connecting over the Internet, you should assume any number of snoops are logging it.
+ - If you're connecting over the Internet, its likely your messages are logged.
- - If you're connecting over a LAN, you're probably only logged by the LAN owner (the business, the uni, your home, etc).
-This is fairly ideal; I doubt your LAN-owner can crack TLS.
+ - If you're connecting over a LAN, your messages may be logged, but probably not by people who can crack the encryption.
  - If you're connecting between tabs on your machine - and WebRTC is working, so bouncing is not in use - the data never leaves your machine.
 Flawless victory!